Overview

 - From the Automation & Feeds dropdown on the top navigation bar, select Services.

-- Click the link in the Service’s API Path field to open the Dataminr Pulse Alerts Engine UI.
+- Click the link in the service’s API Path field to open the Dataminr Pulse Alerts Engine UI.

-The following screens are available in the Dataminr Pulse Alerts Engine Service UI:
+The following screens are available in the Dataminr Pulse Alerts Engine service UI:

 Dashboard